fivequarters/fusebit.io/README.md

 post_date_in_url: boolean | When setting this prop you can define if you want a date path in your url or not.
 If omitted defaults to `false`.

-post_og_image: string | Could be `hero`, `site` or a custom url. `hero` will set the hero image of the post. `site` will set the default og image of the marketing site.
-If this prop is omitted it'll default to `hero`.
+post_og_image: string | Could be 'hero', 'site' or a custom url. 'hero' will set the hero image of the post. 'site' will set the default og image of the marketing site.
+If this prop is omitted it'll default to 'hero'.

 posts_related: string[] | A URL slugs list of the related posts.
 If ommited, the most recent posts will be displayed by default.
 It works with 1, 2 or a maximum of 3 values on the array.
 ---